carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 -1 use external utiities for further analysis

-While JSON is common, it's not super human-readable, and it can be difficult to convert to a dataframe.
-So twarc2 has an extension to turn our harvested jsonl to csv.
+While JSON is common, it's not super human-readable, and it can be difficult to convert to a dataframe (which most of us will want to do anyway).
+So twarc2 has an extension to turn our harvested jsonl to csv. csv's are always easily convertable into Pandas dataframes.

 Timelines need to be flattened.
 XXX What else needs to be flattened?
 XXX That's the next step in our workflow